ISAACRITHARSON/EECE5550-Final-Project/README.md

 - Dr. Xian Li for project guidance and original bridge concept
 - Northeastern University Seattle for hardware access
-- TurtleBot4 documentation and tutorials
+- TurtleBot4 and PincherX100 documentation and tutorials

 ---